• Skip to main content

 • Temporary delay: If your financial situation is temporary, you may qualify for a temporary delay in the collection process by getting your account marked as currently not collectible.
 The IRS may temporarily delay collection efforts if you can demonstrate that paying your tax debt would create a significant economic hardship.

 • Offer in Compromise (OIC): In certain situations, the IRS may accept an offer in compromise, allowing you to settle your tax debt for less than the full amount owed.
-This option is typically considered if paying the full amount would cause financial hardship, or if there is doubt about the taxpayer’s ability to pay the full amount.
+This option is typically considered if paying the full amount would cause financial hardship or if there is doubt about the taxpayer’s ability to pay the full amount.

 • File for Tax Extensions: If you need additional time to gather funds to pay your tax bill, consider filing for a tax extension.
 An extension gives you extra time to file your return, but it does not grant an extension for paying taxes.
-Penalties and interest may still apply to any amount not paid by the original deadline, but the penalties for paying late are less than penalties for filing late.
+Penalties and interest may still apply to any amount not paid by the original deadline, but the penalties for paying late are less than the penalties for filing late.

 Communication is key.
 If you’re unable to pay your tax bill, it’s essential to contact the IRS as soon as possible.
 Ignoring the issue can lead to additional penalties and interest.
 You can reach out to the IRS at the phone number provided on your tax notice or letter to discuss your situation.